isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2464.md

 ---
-title: DM Corsiva Lab Digital Marketing Packages - Search Engine Optimization (20 Keywords) & Search Engine Marketing [6 Months Package]
+title: AIO CRM - AIO CRM
 permalink: /productivity-solutions-grant/solutionrepo/solution2464
 ---

 ### Description

-At Corsiva Lab, we help businesses drive awareness, traffic & higher sales on their website with our Digital Marketing Packages.
-With an in-depth analysis & strategic marketing plan tailored for your business, you will be able to reach out to relevant target audiences with high purchase intent.
-Coupling our Digital Marketing efforts with Data Analytics, we aim to help your business reach out to potential customers at all touch points of their purchase journey.
-Speak with our in-house team today!

-[The maximum application quota for this solution is reached currently.
-You may wish to apply for this solution in the future.]
+AIO CRM is an all-in-one (AIO) cloud-based solution that is designed to automate your business process.
+The software provides in-depth customer management features which are integrated seamlessly with the sales functions to improve overall productivity for your daily business operations.
+It also includes expense features to capture your spending to provide an overview of your entire business operations in terms of income and expense.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_DM_Corsiva_Lab_Annex_3_CR_wef_25_Nov_2021_Part_789.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/AIO_Interactive_20210289_Desensitised_Annex_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria